Master's Thesis Submission Form

 Some students are unable to complete all formatting requirements themselves due to competing time constraints.
 If you fall into this category, please register for Montezuma Formatting.
 See the Optional Montezuma Formatting section below.

-Thesis publication is not approved until payment is made, and our register is open to process payments Monday through Friday from 9 a.m. to 3:45 p.m.
+Thesis publication is not approved until payment is made, and our register is open to process payments Monday through Thursday from 9 a.m. to 3:45 p.m, and Friday from 9:00 am to 2:45 pm.
+For SDSU Fall 2025's Publication Deadline and Avoid Reenrollment Deadline, our office and register will operate between 9:00-3:45 pm.

 The last day of the term is the “Avoid Re-enrollment in 799B” deadline.
 If you submit your thesis on any day prior to the “Avoid Re-enrollment in 799B” deadline, you will not have to register for 799B in the following term.
 Note that your thesis cannot be accepted for Review if it does not meet the requirements listed above.
 Pay special attention to the “Are you ready to submit?” section before attempting submission.

-Thesis submission is not received until payment is made, and our register is open to process payments Monday through Friday from 9 a.m. to 3:45 p.m.
+Thesis submission is not received until payment is made, and our register is open to process payments Monday through Thursday from 9:00 am to 3:45 pm, and Friday from 9:00 am to 2:45 pm.
+For SDSU Fall 2025's Publication Deadline and Avoid Reenrollment Deadline, our office and register will operate between 9:00-3:45 pm.

 For more information, visit our YouTube channel for our "San Diego State University Thesis Deadlines Explained" video.

 Please review the Submission Deadline information above.
-Our business hours are Monday through Friday from 9:00 am to 4:00 pm.
-Our register is open to process payments Monday through Friday from 9:00 am to 3:45 pm.
+Our business hours and virtual help desk's hours are Monday through Thursday from 9:00 am - 4:00 pm, and Friday from 9:00 am to 3:00 pm.
+Our register is open to process payments Monday through Thursday from 9 a.m. to 3:45 p.m, and Friday from 9 a.m. to 2:45 p.m.
+For SDSU Fall 2025's Publication Deadline and Avoid Reenrollment Deadline, our office and register will operate between 9:00-3:45 pm.
 Hours of operation are subject to change.

 The thesis committee signature page is one of the most important parts of the thesis.
 The signed committee page is confirmation that all committee members approve of your scholarly work.
 Montezuma Publishing can accept electronic or physical signatures for the thesis signature page.